kinaseb/Specify/extension/README.txt

 ------------------------------------------------------------
 Adobe Illustrator extension and extension to automate specifying dimension measurements (and adding dimension lines) of single or multiple objects, and specifying the dimensions between two objects.

-For the non-extension script version, updates, and more information, check out the <a href="https://github.com/adamdehaven/Specify" target="_blank">repository on GitHub</a>.
+For the non-extension script version, updates, and more information, check out the repository on GitHub (https://github.com/adamdehaven/Specify).

 USAGE
 ------------------------------------------------------------